ongres/stackgres/doc/content/en/03-production-installation/02-installation-via-helm/_index.md

 #### Backups

-By default the chart create a storage class backed by an MinIO server and associate it to the `config.backup.volumeWriteManyStorageClass` parameter.
-To avoid the creation of the MinIO server set `config.backup.minio.create` to `false` and specify the `config.backup.volumeWriteManyStorageClass` or fill any of the `config.backup.s3`, `config.backup.gcs` or `config.backup.azureblob` sections.
+By default the chart create a storage class backed by an MinIO server.
+To avoid the creation of the MinIO server set `config.backup.minio.create` to `false` and fill any of the `config.backup.s3`, `config.backup.gcs` or `config.backup.azureblob` sections.

 * `config.backup.create`: If true create and set the backup configuration for the cluster.
 * `config.backup.retention`: Retains specified number of full backups.
 Default is 5.